-Dermot Murnaghan – SKY News Presenter, Conference Host and Facilitator.
+Dermot Murnaghan is a Sky News Presenter, Conference Host and Facilitator.

-He fronted ITV’s Lunchtime, Nightly and, most recently, Evening news bulletins for 11 years.
-He was a key part of the presentation team covering the 2001 General Election for ITV.
-Dermot also fronted the Most Wanted series for LWT and Sieges – both prime time ITV shows.
+Prior to this he fronted ITV’s Lunchtime, Nightly and Evening news bulletins for eleven years and was a key part of the presentation team covering the 2001 General Election.

 Dermot Murnaghan has reported live from war zones around the world, and also broke the news to the nation about the sudden death of Diana, Princess of Wales and then played a major role in ITN’s coverage.

-Before joining ITN’s Lunchtime News, Dermot regularly presented Channel 4 News, fronted 5 series of The Big Story – ITV’s prime time current affairs programme .
-He also co-presented ITV’s Sports Awards and was the anchorman of Channel 4 Daily – a 3 hour daily live breakfast programme.
-He fronted the programme throughout the Gulf War.
+Before joining ITN’s Lunchtime News, Dermot regularly presented Channel 4 News and fronted 5 series of The Big Story – ITV’s prime time current affairs programme.

 After obtaining an MA in History from Sussex University he went on to complete a post-graduate course in Journalism at City University.